 I have these cute two and a half ounce shot glasses with tasting spoons to make mini size desserts.
 You can also buy smaller disposable shooter glasses and disposable tasting spoonsto go along with them.
 If you are making mini parfaits for a large party or celebration, the disposable cups and spoons are the way to go!

 The mousse comes together in less than a minute.
-All you have to do is pour three simple ingredients into the mixing bowl and whip on high speed until stiff peaks form.
+All you have to do is pour three simple ingredients (mascarpone cheese, heavy whipping cream, and vanilla liquid stevia) into the mixing bowl and whip on high speed until stiff peaks form.
 It instantly turns into a firm whipped cream thanks to the mascarpone cheese.

 The shooter glasses I have are tall and narrow so the strawberries had to be cut in order to get them in.
 I actually used an egg slicer to evenly slice the strawberries first then made a few additional cross cuts.